jaysoo/nx-react-book/manuscript/introduction.md

 All three of these issues will be addressed throughout this book.

-## Assumption: You are using `yarn`

-This book assumes that you are using using `yarn` as your package manager.
-If you are using `npm` instead, please read [Append B](#appendix-b) for how to follow this book using that.

 ## How this book is laid out

 This book is split into three parts.